DanXvoIsMe/RobloxSelfBotV2/README.md

 Now you can do a whole lot of more with this when forking it and modifying it yourself.
 Im just giving you the base.

 However I will probaly not continue updating this repository due to me working on a discord bot framework which will also be fully writen in luau with embed & components support.

+Fork however you want this is an open repository.
+However do not steal this code and claim it is yours thanks!